Dalje-et/simo/README.md

 ### `simo ingest events`

-Events are ingested ininto your org using the official [API](https://docs.datadoghq.com/api/latest/events/#post-an-event).
+Events are ingested into your org using the official [API](https://docs.datadoghq.com/api/latest/events/#post-an-event).
 The payload used for ingestion is:

 ```
 [